 Proposed Term would have their rent adjusted to the 50% AMI level, and the next available unit would be made available to a household earning 30% AMI.
 Nothing in this policy shall require Owner to violate any regulation of the California Low Income Housing Tax Credit (LIHTC) Program, but it is understood that this requirement may be beyond what is required by the LIHTC Program.
 The unrestricted unit must be occupied by either the full-time property manager or the maintenance supervisor.
 Project amenities must include a community building with computer room and exercise equipment, swimming pool, play area, laundry facilities, bike racks, benches, and covered and lighted parking.
 Residents shall have reciprocal access to all amenities located at Villages at Bilby Phase II.
 On-site social services must include provision of resident support for no less than 15 hours per week, including up to 10 hours per week of after-school programming.
-A resident services coordinator (or equivalent position) must be on- site weekly and available by phone on weekdays.
+A resident services coordinator (or equivalent position) must be onsite weekly and available by phone on weekdays.
 The social services provider shall conduct a resident needs assessment at initial move-in and every 18-24 months thereafter, and submit a social services plan to the City for approval biennially.
 Social services provider will provide reports to the City at least quarterly containing qualitative and quantitative data on activities offered and resident participation in activities.
-Disbursements as follows: 40% when the Project's framing inspection for all buildings is certified as complete by the City's Building Official, and provided that Developer has posted payment and performance bonds for the full amount of the construction contract.
-Timing of Funding 20% when the Project has received temporary Certificates of Occupancy for all buildings and the City has received proof of unconditional lien releases for general contractor or proof to City's satisfaction that Developer has posted a bond, at Developer's expense, from which to pay any judgment later entered against Developer or the property as a result of the lien, and proof of clear title to the satisfaction of the City; any bond issued pursuant to this section shall be in an amount sufficient to fully satisfy the lien, plus other recoverable costs and attorney's fees resulting from a judgment against Developer.
-20% when the Project has received final Certificate of Occupancy for all buildings and the City has received proof of unconditional lien releases for general contractor or proof to City's satisfaction that Developer has post a bond, at Developer's expense, from which to pay any judgment later entered against Developer or the property as a result of the lien, and proof of clear title to the City; any bond issued pursuant to the received final Certificate of Occupancy for all buildings and the City has received proof of unconditional lien releases for general contractor or proof to City's satisfaction that Developer has post a bond, at Developer's expense, from which to pay any judgment later entered against Developer or the property as a result of the lien, and proof of clear title to the satisfaction of the City; any bond issued pursuant
+Timing of Funding Disbursements as follows: 40% when the Project's framing inspection for all buildings is certified as complete by the City's Building Official, and provided that Developer has posted payment and performance bonds for the full amount of the construction contract.
+20% when the Project has received temporary Certificates of Occupancy for all buildings and the City has received proof of unconditional lien releases for general contractor or proof to City's satisfaction that Developer has posted a bond, at Developer's expense, from which to pay any judgment later entered against Developer or the property as a result of the lien, and proof of clear title to the satisfaction of the City; any bond issued pursuant to this section shall be in an amount sufficient to fully satisfy the lien, plus other recoverable costs and attorney's fees resulting from a judgment against Developer.
+20% when the Project has received final Certificate of Occupancy for all buildings and the City has received proof of unconditional lien releases for general contractor or proof to City's satisfaction that Developer has post a bond, at Developer's expense, from which to pay any judgment later entered against Developer or the property as a result of the lien, and proof of clear title to the satisfaction of the City; any bond issued pursuant